Jonathan2251/lbd/source/ctrlflow.rst

 Phi node
 ---------

-Since phi node is popular used in SSA form [#ssa-wiki]_, llvm applies phi node in IR for optimization work either.
-Phi node exists for "live variable analysis".
-An example for C is here [#phi-ex]_.
+Since the phi node is widely used in SSA form [#ssa-wiki]_, LLVM applies phi nodes in its IR for optimization purposes as well.
+Phi nodes are used for **live variable analysis**.
+An example in C can be found here [#phi-ex]_.

-As mentioned in wiki web site of reference above, through finding dominance frontiers, compiler knows where to insert phi functions.
+As mentioned on the referenced wiki page, the compiler determines where to insert phi functions by computing **dominance frontiers**.

-The following input let you know the benefits of phi node as follows,
+The following input demonstrates the benefits of using phi nodes:

 .. rubric:: lbdex/input/ch8_2_phinode.cpp
 .. literalinclude:: ../lbdex/input/ch8_2_phinode.cpp
     :start-after: /// start

-Compile it with debug build clang for O3 as follows,
+Compile it with a debug build of Clang using the `-O3` optimization level as follows:

 .. code-block:: console